mentionbb/mentionbb/readme.md

 > settings > site_url

 Enter the full address of your site in this column.

+Open:
+> src/App/Config/db.yaml
+Make your database settings in this file.

 After that, your site will be up and running.

 Default user:pass